TheRenegadeCoder/sample-programs-website/sources/programs/quine/whitespace/how-to-implement-the-solution.md

 - Output linefeed.

-In order to easily translate integers into whitespace characters, memory (mem) is set up as follows:
+In order to easily translate integers into whitespace characters, memory (`mem`) is set up as follows:

 - mem\[0\] = space
 - mem\[1\] = tab
 - mem\[2\] = linefeed

-To output the value of P as whitespace characters is done like this:
+Outputting the value of P as whitespace characters is done like this:

 - Find D = 2<sup>K</sup> such that D is greater than or equal to P:
   ```